scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 workflows, or *anyone's* workflow in the name of reproducible research.
 Recently, a new crop of tools-for-managing-tools has emerged under the *DevOps* banner – a contraction of software *development* and systems *operation* – with a general philosophy that instead of merely documenting systems operation tasks (configuration, deployment, maintenance, etc.), that developers can and should be scripting these tasks as much as possible.

-In scientific computing (and elsewhere) this complexity was commonly managed via the use of monolithic software – if you were lucky, there’d be a one-click installer along with auto-update.
+In scientific computing (and elsewhere) this complexity was commonly managed via Makefiles & Unix-y hacks, or alternatively with monolithic software like Matlab.
 More recently, centralized package management has provided curated tools that work well together.
 But as more and more essential functionality is built out across a variety of systems and languages, the value – and also the difficulty – of coordinating multiple tools continues to increase.
 Whether we are producing research results or web services, it is becoming increasingly essential to set up new languages, libraries, databases, and more.

 Documentation for complex software environments is stuck between two opposing demands.
 To make things easier on novice users, documentation must explain